vladfxstoader/ArduinoLineFollower/README.md

 The automatic calibration of the sensors was implemented by moving the robot left and right along the axis according to the values read by the sensor.
 If the data from the sensors indicated that the robot was in the right side, it would move left, and if the robot was in the left side, it would move right.

-The speed of the motors is controlled by the PID control, and the values which worked best for the constants KP, KI and KD were 8, 0.0001 and, respectively, 2.
+The speed of the motors is controlled by the PID control, and the values which worked best for the constants KP, KI and KD were found empirically and their values were 8, 0.0001 and, respectively, 2.
 Also, the motors can also move in reverse if necessary, thus being able to take more sharp turns.

 ## Bonus